nsnyder1992/OrderProcessingSystem/README.md

         deliveredOrder() {
           // remove order first order from completedQueue
-          // add order.id to deliveredList using merge sort principles
+          // add order.id to deliveredList using binary tree search to find the index to insert
           // add key: order.id, value: 4
         }